learn-co-curriculum/react-hooks-redux-create-store/README.md

 };
 ```

-Now if we dispatch our initial action by calling `dispatch({ type: '@@INIT' })`
+Now if you reload the browser, you'll see an error pointing to where we are
-our code breaks because the `dispatch` function does not have access to that
+dispatching our initial action; this is because the `dispatch` function does
-declared state.
-Notice that `render` won't have access to our state either.
-At
+not have access to that declared state.
+Notice that `render` won't have
-this point, we're tempted to move everything inside of our new function.
-Let's
+access to our state either.
+At this point, we might be tempted to move
+everything inside of our new function.
+However, the goal here is to include
+only the code that would be common to all JavaScript applications inside the
-try to figure out exactly what we should move inside the function in the next
+function.
+We'll try to figure out exactly what we should move in the next
 section.

 ## Move Code Common to Every JavaScript Application Inside Our New Function